 - And finally, I am bigger than a chicken nugget and he is more scared of me than I am of him.
 Never cower to a breaded piece of poultry.

-We ate at Culvers last weekend and I order chicken tenders and sweet potato fries.
+We ate at Culvers last weekend and I ordered chicken tenders and sweet potato fries.
 I ate chicken tenders for the first time in at least 20 years.
 And oh yes, they were just as good as I remember.
 I savored every last bite.

 What’s your chicken nugget?